ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/LoadBalancer.md

 LBs can be between client and nodes or in between nodes and databases.
 LBs can route requests geographically.

-LBs can store IPs and port ranges mapping with backend server to store which request is coming from which range to then route the request accordingly.
+LBs can store IPs and port ranges mapping with backend server to store which request is coming from which range then route the request accordingly.

 **2. What is reverse proxy?**